The medications used in drug rehab for heroin addiction work as either replacement therapies or preventative approaches.

 How Are Heroin Addiction Treatment Medications Used in Drug Rehab?

-Heroin exists as the “cocaine” of opiate drugs, creating a vicious cycle of addiction while warping a person’s overall character within a short period of time.
-No doubt, the longer a person abuses heroin the more pronounced the effects.
+Heroin exists as the “cocaine” of opiate drugs and creates a vicious cycle of addiction while warping a person’s overall character within a short period of time.
+Clearly, the longer a person abuses heroin the more pronounced the effects.

-Anyone living with a heroin addiction well knows how the drug has all but become a very real part of his or her life, much like food, water and air.
-Under these conditions, any attempts at recovery will likely be in vain without some form of medical treatment, which is where addiction treatment medications can help.
+Anyone living with a heroin addiction knows how the drug can take over their life and become a basic necessity, much like food or water.
+Under these conditions, any attempts at recovery will likely not succeed without some form of medical care.
+This is where addiction treatment prescriptions can help.

 Heroin addiction treatment medications most benefit individuals who’ve seen little to no success from the more traditional forms of drug treatment.